MLX Quantization on Apple Silicon

 Llama-4-Scout109B (MoE)~1,00045 min<1s~50 min

 A 109B parameter model, analysed, optimised, and allocated in under 50 minutes.
 On a Mac.
-Compare this to calibration-based methods like GPTQ, which require GPU clusters, representative datasets, and hours of Hessian computation for models of this scale.
+Compare that to calibration-based methods like GPTQ, which need GPU clusters, representative datasets, and hours of Hessian computation for models this size.

 Note the allocation time: under 1 second in every case.
-This means once you’ve run the analysis pass, you can re-target the same model to any number of hardware budgets instantly.
+Once you've run the analysis pass, you can re-target the same model to any number of hardware budgets instantly.
 Analyse once, deploy everywhere.

 Budget-Targeted Deployment: Name Your Hardware

-RAM’s defining feature is budget-targeted quantization.
-You specify exactly how much memory you have, and RAM returns the optimal allocation.
+RAM's defining feature is budget-targeted quantization.
+You tell it exactly how much memory you have, and it returns the optimal allocation.
 The paper demonstrates this with Qwen3-30B-A3B across specific Apple Silicon and GPU targets:

 Target Hardware Memory Budget Model Size Mean PPL Δ vs BF16